ycpei/ypei.me/posts/2019-01-03-discriminant-analysis.md

 CS229 Lecture notes](http://cs229.stanford.edu/notes/cs229-notes2.pdf),
 and [the scikit-learn
 code](https://github.com/scikit-learn/scikit-learn/blob/7389dba/sklearn/discriminant_analysis.py).
+Research was done while working at KTH mathematics department.

-This post is licensed under CC BY-SA and GNU FDL.
+_If you are reading on a mobile device, you may need to "request desktop site" for the equations to be properly displayed.
+This post is licensed under CC BY-SA and GNU FDL._

 Theory
 ------